lunaprise/Lunaprise/README.md

 ![image](https://github.com/user-attachments/assets/10016f5c-16cd-4d49-85c0-31ac41f1ba14)

 # MICHAEL JACKSON'S ORIGINAL ART PIECE LOVE FANTASIA
-An artpiece Michael Jackson  drew inspired by his love of Walt Disney's famed project Fantasia.
+An art piece Michael Jackson drew inspired by his love of Walt Disney's famed project Fantasia.
 An exclusive project owned by collector J&B GLOBAL RESOURCES INC, and planned to be tokenized and fractionalized in the future.
 Tagged by Lunaprise QR tagged assets inscribed on the Lunaprise discs

 #OTHER PROJECTS NOT LUSTED AS PART OF THE "222" CURATED ART PROJECTS: